ncheemalavagu/Baum_Welch/README.md

 # Baum_Welch
 Python implementation of Baum_Welch algorithm

-Toy example generated and used as example
+Toy example generated and used in code